ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 ::: {.cell .markdown}

-Each row in the data frame represents a different course, and columns represent variables about the courses and professors.
-The data dictionary is reproduced here from the OpenIntro lab:
+Each row in the data frame represents a different course, and columns represent features of the courses and professors.
+Here's the data dictionary:

 variable         | description
 ---------------- | -----------